wchigit/nlweb-agent-demo/README.md

 You can try the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator) for the resources:

 - **Azure AI Foundry**: Free tier.
 [Pricing](https://azure.microsoft.com/pricing/details/ai-studio/)
-- **Azure Storage Account**: Standard tier, LRS.
-Pricing is based on storage and operations.
-[Pricing](https://azure.microsoft.com/pricing/details/storage/blobs/)
 - **Azure AI Services**: S0 tier, defaults to gpt-4o-mini.
 Pricing is based on token count.
 [Pricing](https://azure.microsoft.com/pricing/details/cognitive-services/)
-- **Azure Container App**: Consumption tier with 0.5 CPU, 1GiB memory/storage.
-Pricing is based on resource allocation, and each month allows for a certain amount of free usage.
-[Pricing](https://azure.microsoft.com/pricing/details/container-apps/)
 - **Log analytics**: Pay-as-you-go tier.
 Costs based on data ingested.
 [Pricing](https://azure.microsoft.com/pricing/details/monitor/)
-- **Agent Evaluations**: Incurs the cost of your provided model deployment used for local evaluations.
-- **AI Red Teaming Agent**: Leverages Azure AI Risk and Safety Evaluations to assess attack success from the automated AI red teaming scan.
-Users are billed based on the consumption of Risk and Safety Evaluations as listed in [our Azure pricing page](https://azure.microsoft.com/pricing/details/ai-foundry/).
-Click on the tab labeled “Complete AI Toolchain” to view the pricing details.

 ⚠️ To avoid unnecessary costs, remember to take down your app if it's no longer in use, either by deleting the resource group in the Portal or running `azd down`.